Canonicity of Proofs in Constructive Modal Logic: A New Modal Lambda Calculus

-\begin{remark} We notice that the term constructor $\letcon$ from Equation~\ref{eq:let} (i.e. $\boxpar{\cdot/\cdot}$) plays no role in the standard $\eta$ and $\beta$ reduction rules, behaving as a black-box during reduction.
-The inertness of this constructor is indeed what makes the lambda calculus in \cite{bel:deP:rit:extended,kakutanilambda} cannot be considered sufficiently canonical, since unable to identify terms whose expected behavior is the same (e.g, $\lambdabox{x}{z}{x}$ and $\lambdabox{x}{z,w}{x,y}$). \end{remark}
+\begin{remark} The term constructor $\letcon$ (i.e., $\boxpar{\cdot/\cdot}$ from \Cref{eq:let}) plays no role in the standard $\eta$ and $\beta$ reduction rules from the literature, where it behaves as a black-box during reduction.
+The inertness of this constructor with respect to normalization is indeed what makes the lambda calculus in \cite{bel:deP:rit:extended,kakutanilambda} unable to identify terms whose expected behavior is the same as, for example, the following pairs of terms:

-\begin{remark} The $\eta$-expansion we consider is defined to carefully avoid $\eta $-redexes that would make the reduction non-terminating.
-We follow a consolidated tradition in terms rewriting theory (see, e.g., \cite{mints:closed,jay:eta}).
-Consider the following examples.
+Our operational semantics extends the one provided in \cite{kakutanilambda}.
+The novelty of our approach is the definition of the $\kappa$-reduction and the restriction of the $\eta$-reduction.
+The former is needed to being able to identify \mlts with the same expected computational meaning, as the ones in \Cref{eq:WC}.
+The latter is carefully defined to avoid $\eta$-redexes that would make the reduction non-terminating, using a well-known technique in term rewriting theory (see, e.g., \cite{mints:closed,jay:eta}).

-Both the above infinite reduction chains are forbid in our setting thanks to the restriction on the way the contextual closure is defined in \Cref{fig:reductionContexts}.
-Moreover, we our definitions rule out pathological interactions between the $\eta$ and $\beta$ reductions such as
+The need of these restrictions can be observed in the two following (unrestricted) $\eta$-reduction chains, which are both forbidden by our restricted rule from \Cref{fig:reductionContexts}.